hristaki09/git/README.md

 # git and github testing

 Testing some techniks for version controll
+ver.
+0.00 build 1
+*Enjoy!*